loseway216/nasa-techport-app/README.md

-# Nuxt 3 Minimal Starter

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+# NASA TechPort Projects Viewer

+The live demo at right is a mobile sized view.
+Please copy the live demo link and open it in a new tab for the best experience.

 ## Features

+- Nuxt.js + tailwindcss
 - add data-driven charts analytics
-- parallel requests and caching
+- parallel data requests and caching optimizations
-- encapsulate client-side pagination and other reusable components
+- client-side pagination and other reusable components
+- reusable charts rendering hooks
 - responsive design for desktop and mobile
 - unit tests and end-to-end tests

 ## Setup

-Make sure to install the dependencies:
+If this live demo is not working, please clone [this repository on Github](https://github.com/loseway216/nasa-techport-app) and run the following commands in the project root directory.

 ```bash
 # npm